 Types of Home Saunas

-There are generally two major types of saunas you’ll find on the market today — wet heat and dry heat saunas.
-Some offer a combination of the two, but those are few and far between, especially in the prices we’re considering for this list.
+There are generally three major types of saunas you’ll find on the market today — infrared saunas, wet heat saunas, and dry heat saunas.
+Some offer a combination of the three, but those are few and far between, especially in the prices we’re considering for this list.

 Infrared Saunas

-Infrared saunas (dry heat) can make use of full spectrum infrared heating or one of the three wavelengths of infrared light — far, mid, and near — which all penetrate the skin to different depths to potentially provide therapeutic benefits.
+Infrared saunas can make use of full spectrum infrared heating with carbon heaters, or one of the three wavelengths of infrared light — far, mid, and near — which all penetrate the skin to different depths to potentially provide therapeutic benefits.
+Infrared saunas usually reach a maximum temperature of 150 to 16 to degrees.

 Near-infrared are the shortest infrared wavelengths and penetrate the shallowest (to the dermis) to potentially remove toxins, promote skin renewal, and stimulate collagen.
 Mid-infrared penetrates deeper into the subcutaneous layer of skin and may stimulate the cardiovascular system and improve circulation.
 Mid-infrared saunas may also have a role in helping to support weight loss.
 Far-infrared are the longest wavelengths of infrared light and reach deeper into the body to potentially stimulate a deep and detoxifying sweat.
 (10)